DOE/LANL Jurisdiction Fire Danger Rating:

 What is the Machinist Apprentice Program?

 Hosted by the Lab’s Prototype Fabrication Division, the Machinist Apprentice Program is the only program of its kind in New Mexico.
 The program is 2-years and competency based.
-It is divided into four (4) modules which include safety, job planning, manual machining, CNC programing and machining, wire EDM, and more.
+It is divided into four (4) modules which include safety, job planning, manual machining, CNC programming and machining, wire EDM, and more.
 The entire program is registered with the New Mexico Department of Workforce Solutions (NMDWS) and the State Apprenticeship Agency (SAA).

 At the end of your apprenticeship, you’ll have the prestige and respect of a Journeyperson's certification and, a possible opportunity to join the Los Alamos team as full-time machinist.